OpenSUSI/TR-1um/Document/00_DRC_Prefece.md

 ### Process Steps

-**IMHO** knowledge of the process steps is a fundamental requirement for DRC/LVS development beyond the check commands and grammars.
-Regarding TR-1um, TOKAI RIKA has not revealed it in the [document](../openIP62/IP62/Technology/doc/OS00_リファレンスマニュアル_rev1.1.pdf), but there is enough information to imagine it.
+_**NOTE:** knowledge of the process steps is a fundamental requirement for DRC/LVS development beyond the check commands and grammars.
+Regarding TR-1um, **TOKAI RIKA** has not revealed it in the [document](../openIP62/IP62/Technology/doc/OS00_リファレンスマニュアル_rev1.1.pdf), but there is enough information to imagine it.
 Thus, I would draw each of them below, focusing on GDSII layers.
 One of TR-1um technology's unique features is that drawing layers in the Klayout tool is closely tied to mask layers in the process.
-It is suitable for learning the relationship between MASKs and process integration; however, it may be redundant given the number of drawing layers and NOT designers who are oriented to minimize them.
+It is suitable for learning the relationship between MASKs and process integration; however, it may be redundant given the number of drawing layers and NOT designers who are oriented to minimize them, **IMHO**._

 #### Step 1 (PSUB)